 Ensuring Data Security and Risk Management

-Anticipated revenue for the data security market in 2024 was a substantial $7.06 billion according to Statista.
+Gartner forecasts that worldwide spending on information security will reach $240 billion in 2026.
 This is because security is a must for any digital business since the number of cyber threats is increasing just like the complexity of data systems.

 Encryption, multi-factor authentication, and intrusion detection systems provide essential layers of protection and should not be neglected in the enterprise data strategy.
 Additionally, with centralized security management provided by programs like Microsoft Sentinel and AWS Security Hub, businesses can keep an eye on and improve their whole system security posture.